Stckrz/go-stckrz-site/internal/posts/little-update.md

 date:   "2025-08-08"
 slug:   "dev-update"
 tag:    "regular-posts"
+summary: "Some thoughts about early development and deployment"
 ---

 Still kind of figuring out exactly how I want this whole thing to work..
 I think I want to kind of strike a balance between a more modern aesthetic, while still maintaining some of the themes of indie-web and older websites..
 This means having a more modern, sleeker design.
 This also means having things like webring links, buttons, and other fun things..
 Maybe even a webgarden or something.